GPT4Video: A Unified Multimodal Large Language Model for lnstruction-Followed Understanding and Safety-Aware Generation: Introduction

-Nonetheless, endowing large language models with multimodal generation capabilities presents a significant challenge, as it necessitates not only producing content that aligns with user requirements but also generating it at the opportune moment.
-Several recent studies have made preliminary forays in this direction~\cite{gill, nextgpt, zheng2023minigpt5}.
-GILL~\cite{gill} initially explored the use of LLM for image generation.
-They first introduced the new ``generative vokens'' (i.e. the special token ``\texttt{<IMG>}") into the text vocabulary of large language model.
-NExt-GPT~\cite{nextgpt} further extends the concept of ``generative vokens" to a variety of modalities, e.g., image, audio, and video.
-Though the approaches have demonstrated certain efficacy, they have several inherent limitations: \begin{enumerate}[leftmargin=10pt] \item The representational capacity of the ``generative vokens" is limited.
-Due to the constraints of their training mechanism, they fail to fully harness the outstanding potential of LLMs in text generation and emergence ability. \item Adding new vocabulary to the LLM's lexicon may disrupt the LLM's original capabilities. \item These methods lack the flexibility to adapt seamlessly to different text-to-image/video generation models.
-For instance, if the generation model requires an upgrade, the LLM would need to be retrained. \end{enumerate} Quantitative analyses on the representative method~\cite{nextgpt} in Section~\ref{sec:experiments} provide support for the above claims.
+Nonetheless, endowing LLMs with multimodal generation capabilities presents a significant challenge: {\em what} content aligns with user requirements, and {\em when} to generate it appropriately.
+Recent studies have made preliminary forays in this direction~\cite{gill, nextgpt, zheng2023minigpt5}.
+GILL~\cite{gill} initially investigated leveraging LLMs for image generation, introducing "generative vokens" (i.e. the special token ``\texttt{<IMG>}'') into the text vocabulary of LLMs.
+NExt-GPT~\cite{nextgpt} further extends the concept of ``generative vokens" to a variety of modalities (e.g. image, audio, and video).
+Though the approaches have demonstrated certain efficacy, they have several inherent limitations: \begin{enumerate}[leftmargin=*,topsep=0.1em,itemsep=0.1em,parsep=0.1em] \item The representational capacity of ``generative vokens" is limited.
+Due to the constraints of their training mechanism, they fail to fully harness the outstanding potential of LLMs in text generation and emergence ability. \item Adding new vocabulary to the LLM's lexicon may disrupt the LLM's original capabilities. \item These methods lack the flexibility to adapt different generation models.
+For instance, upgrading the text-to-image/video model necessitates retraining the LLM. \end{enumerate} Note that, quantitative analyses on the representative method~\cite{nextgpt} in Section~\ref{sec:experiments} provide support for the above claims.